 - The Lord Commander's Tower, also called "Commander's Keep", is where the Lord Commander's quarters are located.

 - The King's Tower is a 100 foot tall round tower with merlons atop it, overlooking the gate and the foot of the wooden stair leading up the Wall.
 The entry door is made of oak studded with iron.
 Although it is reserved for honored guests and named for kings, no king has visited the tower in over a hundred years.

-- The Lance Tower is the tallest tower in the castle, though only a third of the height of the Wall.
+- The Lance is the tallest tower at the castle, though only a third of the height of the Wall.
 It is slim and crumbling.

 - The Silent Tower is a tower at Castle Black.

-- The Flint Barracks is where most of the brothers reside.
+- The old Flint Barracks is where most of the brothers reside.